-When an actor slowly moves up the ranks, the imposter syndrome becomes less impactful.
+But when an actor slowly moves up the ranks, the imposter syndrome becomes less impactful.
 The key is big and fast transitions.

 So, it’s sourced from your lifestyle completely changing in the snap of a finger.
 Also, the way people treat you changes overnight too.

-But, your mind still lives in the past.
+BUT, your mind still lives in the past.
 It hasn’t adjusted to the change.
 And, this is where the problems begin.

 In my case, everything happened fast.
 I directly went from studying in school to design engineering in the real world.

 I was instantly thrown into the thick of things.
 My mind was still processing doing make-believe problems in school.

 This is one reason I believe engineering education needs reform.

 I compare it to swimming.
 You’re at home reading about swimming and the next thing you find yourself in the water trying to swim.
 Mind shock!

 What’s more, by default you think people know much more than you in your field.
 From my experience though, many people don’t know as much as you think they do.
 They’re just good at bullshitting!